citadelict/devops-project/Ansible Dynamic Assignments/project.md

   ##### To use apache as a load balancer, we will need to allow certain apache modules that will enable the load balancer. this is the APACHE A2ENMOD

-  - Create a task to install and enable the required `apache a2enmod modules`, use the code below :
+  - in the `roles/apache/tasks/configure-debian.yml` file, Create a task to install and enable the required `apache a2enmod modules`, use the code below :

                           - name: Enable Apache modules
                             ansible.builtin.shell: